ComparativeGenomicsToolkit/taffy/README.md

 is to describe a multiple sequence alignment as a series of columns, one per line, with bases in the columns optionally run-length encoded, and row coordinates given as needed after the bases in each column.
 Where coordinates are not given it is assumed the coordinates continue from the previous column.
-User defined tags, as key:value pairs, are also included to allow the alignemnt columns to be annotated.
+User defined tags, as key:value pairs, are also included to allow the alignment columns to be annotated.

 The format supports line based indexing for rapid retrieval of any column or contiguous sequence of columns from the file.
-The format is intentionally simple but should prove quite space efficient for large alignments.
+The format is intentionally simple but should prove quite space efficient for large alignments (see stats below).

-Its key potential benefits over the MAF format are that it does not suffer the same issue with fragmentation as the number of sequences grows (there are no blocks!), is often less verbose (particularly for large alignments), is very easy to index as each column of the alignment is a single line, and supports extensible column annotations.
+Its key potential benefits over the MAF format are that:
+* it does not suffer the same issue with fragmentation as the number of sequences grows (there are no blocks!),
+* is often less verbose (particularly for large alignments),
+* is very easy to index, as each column of the alignment is a single line,
+* it supports extensible column annotations.

 The format is composed of a sequence of a header and some columns.
 Tokens are separated by white-space.
 The syntax is defined as follows: